Handwriting Recognition API

 When getPrediction() is invoked:

-2. If this.strokes is empty, resolve p with a new empty list.
+2. If this.strokes is empty, return a a promise resolved with a new empty list.

-5. Send the converted drawing to handwriting recognizer, and retrieves its prediction.
+1. Send the converted drawing to handwriting recognizer.

 HandwritingPrediction represents a prediction result from handwriting recognizer.